9 Reasons Argan Oil Is Great For The Face

 Argan oil can be a huge help for you regardless of the type of skin you happen to have.
 It delivers tremendously effective hydration for users with dry skin, reducing itching and flakiness as well as moisturizing.
 The oil is both safe and effective for those with naturally oily skin as well.

 You can use single drops on your face to apply the oil to the bridge of your nose and the under-eye area with a gentle tapping motion.
-The high vitamin content of the oil will discourage the appearance of fine wrinkles while the oil's other ingredients provide much-needed moisture.
+The high vitamin content of the oil will discourage the appearance of fine wrinkles.
+The oil's other ingredients provide the much-needed moisture.

 Argan oil is probably used most frequently as a moisturizer.
 It softens, protects, and nourishes the skin naturally.
-Thanks to its light body and fast absorption, it's usable as a daytime facial product, but it's also potent enough to serve as an effective overnight treatment.
+Thanks to its fast absorption and because it's light, it's usable as a daytime facial product, but it's also potent enough to serve as an effective overnight treatment.

 Note that a little premium argan oil goes a long way!
 First, cleanse the skin of your face thoroughly and warm up one drop of oil in the palm of your hand.
 Apply it to your face and neck using gentle circular motions.

-Argan oil makes an excellent age-reducing balm thanks to the vitamin A, vitamin E, antioxidants, and fatty acids it contains.
-When used regularly, argan oil will minimize the appearance and severity of wrinkles, fade age spots, restore elasticity, and help skin cells recover from damage and repair themselves faster.
-You may want to up your usage from one drop to two to increase the amount of hydration you're getting during the drier winter months or when you visit particularly harsh climates.
+Argan oil makes an excellent age-reducing balm, thanks to vitamin A, vitamin E, antioxidants, and fatty acids it contains.
+When used regularly, argan oil will minimize the appearance and severity of wrinkles, fade age spots, restore elasticity, and help the skin cells recover from damage and repair themselves faster.
+You may want to up your usage from one drop to two to increase the amount of hydration you're getting during the drier winter months or when you visit places, particularly with harsh climates.

 If you're getting fed up with a toner that's causing irritation or drying out your skin, consider argan oil as an all-natural solution.
 Simply add a few drops of argan oil to your toner and shake it up thoroughly to enjoy a smoother, less irritating effect.
 Argan oil makes an excellent moderator when used in this fashion because its all-natural composition is safe for use with virtually all types of skin.

-If you'd rather try a do-it-yourself approach, you can use argan oil as an ingredient in a more natural toner recipe that avoids harsh commercial astringents like alcohol and parabens.
-Start by steeping a green tea bag in a cup of boiling water for 10 minutes.
-Let the water cool after removing the bag and then add two drops of argan oil along with two drops of tea tree oil.
-Seal the resulting toner in a clean glass container and use it after cleansing twice a day (remember to shake the toner up prior to using it).
+If you'd rather try a do-it-yourself approach, you can use argan oil as an ingredient in a more natural toner recipe that avoids harsh commercial astringents, like alcohol and parabens.
+Start by steeping a green tea bag in a cup of boiling water for ten minutes.
+Let the water cool after removing the bag and then add two drops of argan oil, along with two drops of tea tree oil.
+Seal the resulting toner in a clean glass container and use it after cleansing twice a day (remember to shake the toner up before using it).

 When you exfoliate regularly, you can keep your skin free of dead cells to minimize the appearance of wrinkles and keep your complexion looking young and fresh.
-When combined with natural brown sugar, argan oil makes a great quick-absorbing exfoliator.
-It's effective on more than just your face, too!
-You can use it to resolve dry elbows or heels following a pedicure by massaging away dead skin.
-Exfoliators are some of the easiest do-it-yourself beauty products, and making your own can save you significant amounts of money.
+When combined with natural brown sugar, argan oil makes a good quick-absorbing exfoliator.
+It's useful on more than just your face, too; you can use it to resolve dry elbows or heels or nails (following a pedicure) by massaging away dead skin.
+Exfoliators are some of the simplest do-it-yourself beauty products, and making your own can save you significant amounts of money.
 Adding argan oil to your mix delivers excellent anti-aging effects!

 Argan oil comes from Morocco's argan tree.
-After being extracted from the tree's nuts, it can be used as a moisturizer and condition for the skin and hair.
+After being extracted from the tree's nuts, it can be used as a moisturizer and conditioner for the skin and hair.
 Its many beneficial ingredients, including vitamin E and fatty acids, have led many to call it "liquid gold."
-Thanks to its potent effects and its gentle all-natural composition, more and more people are using argan oil for all sorts of hair and skin care routines.
+Thanks to its potent effects and its gentle, all-natural composition, more and more people are using argan oil for all sorts of hair and skincare routines.